Noted-Share/CordLink/README.md

 - You are using this entirely **at your own risk**

 ---

+## License

+This project is licensed under the GPL-3.0 License.

+Unless otherwise stated, all components (Mod, Native dll) are covered under this license.

 ## Repository Structure

 - Client (Minecraft mod): this repo